TomatoTok/Fai-Projects/README.md

 Welcome!
 ENG:
+My nickname is Tomato i'm from Argentina and student at the "Facultad de Informatica de la UNCO", my computer lenguages are JAVA, HTML, JavaScript and Pharo SmallTalk.
+All proyect in this repository are ONLY for college proyects and homeworks NOT for commercial use, everything is subject to errors and failures.

 ESP:
-Mi nickname es Tomato soy de Argentina y estudiante de la Facultad de Informatica de la UNCO, mís lenguajes informaticos son JAVA, HTML, JavaScrip y Pharo SmallTalk.
+Mi nickname es Tomato soy de Argentina y estudiante de la "Facultad de Informatica de la UNCO", mís lenguajes informaticos son JAVA, HTML, JavaScrip y Pharo SmallTalk.
 Todos los proyectos ubicados en este repositorio son SOLO para la facultad y proyectos en la misma NO para uso comercial, todo está sujeto a errores y fallas.